 - Gluten-free - use rice ramen noodles and a gluten-free salad dressing

-- Add beef broth to beef and bring to a boil over medium-high, then add gluten-free ramen noodles.
+Add beef broth to beef and bring to a boil over medium-high, then add ramen noodles.

-- Garnish with additional cilantro, green onion and lime wedges, if desire
+Garnish with additional cilantro, green onion, and lime wedges, if desired.

 🎥 Video